 East Meets West

 Both Eastern medicine and Western science teach us that energy is the driving force of the universe.
 Western science, concerned with the parts of man, teaches us how the body functions, while Eastern medicine, which sees man (and all of life) as a whole, teaches us why energy balance affects our whole selves.

 We’ll begin in the East.

-Eastern philosophy teaches that the universe and the human body are composed of both male and female energy united as one.
+Eastern philosophy teaches that the universe and the human body are composed of both male and female energy, united as one.
 Male energy, as you may know, is referred to as Yang, and female energy as Yin.
 Yin and Yang are opposing forces, but they cannot exist without each other.
-Both forms of energy co-exist in us.
+Both forms of energy co-exist within us.